chiemezie1/rhythm_bond/README.md

 #### Core Features
 RhythmBond offers a range of features to enhance the music listening experience:
-- Sleek, responsive music player with visualizations
+- Sleek, responsive music player with YouTube integration
-- Integration with music streaming APIs for vast content access
+- Comprehensive music library organized by genres
-- Comprehensive metadata management and tagging system
+- Advanced search with filters for artist, genre, and duration
-- Advanced search and discovery tools
+- Personalized playlists and listening history tracking
-- Personalized playlists and listening history
+- Custom tagging system for organizing your music

 #### Advanced Features
-- AI-powered music recommendations based on listening habits
+- Social feed for sharing music and connecting with others
-- Social sharing of playlists with comments and likes
+- User profiles with activity feeds and music preferences
-- Collaborative playlist creation (Premium)
+- Playlist sharing and commenting functionality
-- Interactive metadata explorer for music discovery
+- Like and comment on social posts
-- Detailed listening statistics and insights
+- Recently played and most played tracks tracking

 ## 🚀 Technical Stack